 i) You feel comfortable and maintain inner peace in both receiving and giving.

-See Issue #4 of our monthly e-zine called Surviving Chronic Migraine for more examples of setting boundaries.
+See Issue #4 of my monthly e-zine called Surviving Chronic Migraine for more examples of setting boundaries.

-I recommend learning to form healthy boundaries.
-They can be added to our anger management strategy to help us articulate what we need and let others know our limitations.
-Also, learning that this is one of your symptoms of migraine will help you to change it.
+Forming new healthier boundaries can be added to your anger management strategy to help you articulate what you need and let others know your limitations.
+Also, learning when anger is one of your symptoms of migraine will help you to change it.

 My husband actually noticed it long before I read about it.
 He would just say during my hissy fit, "hey, I think you are getting a migraine again."
 It turned out, he was almost always right.
 For more help with this I suggest professional counseling.